cole-cochran/Cactus-Social/README.md

 ## Usage

-To get started, simply visit the deployed application (liked at the top of this README) and sign up for a new account!
+To get started, simply visit the deployed application (linked at the top of this README) and sign up for a new account!

 <!-- video of splashpage -->